cgmack/crapssim_private/memory-bank/systemPatterns.md

 - **Unit Tests**: Thorough test coverage of each and every component and bet type.
 - **Integration Tests**: Thorough test coverage of Component Relationships
 - **Strategy Tests**: Test data and test drivers (fixed runs) to test all scenarios for standard and custom strategies.

+## GUI Design Principles:
+*   **User-Centric Design:** Prioritize clarity, ease of use, and intuitive navigation for all user interactions.
+*   **Data Visualization Best Practices:** Employ appropriate chart types for different data sets, ensure clear labeling, and avoid visual clutter.
+*   **Modularity and Reusability:** Design UI components to be self-contained and reusable across different parts of the application.
+*   **Performance Optimization:** Implement strategies for efficient data loading and rendering, especially for large datasets, to ensure a smooth user experience.
+*   **Scalability:** Design the GUI to easily accommodate new strategies, metrics, and visualization types in the future.